logicalclocks/feature-store-api/docs/CONTRIBUTING.md

     python auto_doc.py
     ```

+##### Option 1: Build only current version of docs

 4. Either build the docs, or serve them dynamically:

+    Note: Links and pictures might not resolve properly later on when checking with this build.

     ```bash
     mkdocs build
     # or
     mkdocs serve
     ```

+##### Option 2 (Preferred): Build multi-version doc with `mike`

+4. For this you can either checkout and make a local copy of the upstream/gh-pages branch to get the current state of the docs, or just build the branch you are updating:

+    Building only *one* branch:

+    ```bash

+    ```

+    **Background:**
+    `mike` builds the documentation and commits it as a new directory to the gh-pages branch.
+Each directory corresponds to one version of the documentation.
+Additionally, `mike` maintains a json in the root of gh-pages with the mappings of versions/aliases for each of the directories available.
+With aliases you can define extra names like `dev` or `latest`.

 #### Adding new API documentation